yohanmarkose/Venture-Scope/README.md

 - Enable more agile business planning with comprehensive, on-demand analytics
 - Democratize access to premium business intelligence
 - Facilitate economic development by identifying growth opportunities

+## Team Members

+- Vedant Mane
+- Abhinav Gangurde
+- Yohan Markose

+## Attestation:

+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK

 ## Methodologies